 Unsecured debts will be paid anywhere from 0% to 100% of what you owe.
 The exact amount depends on:

-Your payment plan must commit to paying any leftover disposable income (the amount of your income that remains after subtracting certain allowed monthly expenses and payments on secured loans, such as a mortgage or car loan) towards your unsecured debts, such as credit card debts and medical bills.
+In your payment plan you must commit to paying any leftover disposable income (the amount of your income that remains after subtracting certain allowed monthly expenses and payments on secured loans, such as a mortgage or car loan) towards your unsecured debts, such as credit card debts and medical bills.
 (Learn more about devoting your disposable income to your Chapter 13 plan.)

 The length of your payment plan depends on your income level.
 If your "current monthly income" (your average income over the six months prior to filing) exceeds the median monthly income for a household of your size in your state, your plan must last five years.
 If your income is less than the median, you can propose a three-year plan, even if your unsecured creditors cannot be fully repaid during that time.
 (To find the median income figures for your state, go to the United States Trustee's website, www.usdoj.gov/ust, and click "Means Testing Information.")